cryptocode/bio/README.md

 This function creates a macro.

 Unlike lambdas, arguments are not evaluated when the macro is invoked.
 Instead, they're evaluated if and when the body does so.
 Note that eager evaluation of macro arguments can be forced by placed `&eval` in front of the formal parameter.
-See the `set!!` function in the standard library for an example of doing this.

 When the macro is invoked, the body is evaluated.
 The returned expression (which represents Bio code) is then evaluated as the final result.

 ```scheme